franciscorafart/learning-notes/comptia/a+/QA-core2.md

 - 1GHZ required to run Windows 10 Pro, 20GB, 2GB RAM for 64 bit system.
 - To connect to a machine via RDP all you need is the name under "How to connect to this PC", as long as a few previous steps have been taken: RDP enabled on mobile or client PC,
 - `nbtstat` command used to troubleshoot NetBIOS over TCP
+- `netstat` Essential insights into network connections like active connections, routing tables.
+- USB selective suspend: Power Options utility in Windows allows a user to configure power for device or USB peripherals.
+- `ifconfig` : Interface config command in linux/mac.
+It allows to view and set network interface configurations.
+Ip addresses, netmask, etc.
+- To enable a lock screen in Windows go to Settings -> Personalizations
+- `robocopy` File and dir copy command with advanced features like mirroring capabilities (for backups) and automatically adding or deleting files.
+- VNC (Virtual Network Computing) links to computers via network.
+Allows for remote view of Desktop.
+They support multiple platforms.
+Connects to the computer by sharing its screen, while RDP connects to the computer and creates a virtual desktop session.
+VNC uses cloud connection while RDP uses port forwarding.
+- Programs & Features => Simple Windows utility to repair programs (Fix corrupted and missing files)
+- AUP -> Acceptable Use Policy.
+An agreement that must be signed when accessing resources of a institution, for example a University.
+Shows the acceptable practices and consequences for violations.